 Austin Hatch

-He was promoted to San-Dan by Hanshi Robert Scaglione, Ju-Dan, in June of 2024 and operates under the regional guidance of Kyoshi David Seeger, Ku-Dan, of Palisades, New York.
+Austin was promoted to Yon-Dan by Hanshi Robert Scaglione, Ju-Dan, in May of 2026 and operates the Holyoke dojo under the regional guidance of Kyoshi Sal Scaglione.

-A firm believer in the vital importance of cross-training, Austin also enjoys training in Aikido with his friends at Aikido of Amherst and in BJJ when he’s not at the karate dojo.
+A firm believer in the vital importance of cross-training, Austin also enjoys training in Aikido with his friends at Aikido of Amherst and in jiu jitsu at Vaca BJJ when he’s not at the karate dojo.
 A daily zazen sitter and member of a local sangha, Austin facilitates weekly meditation at the dojo, along with a light introduction to seated meditation for the new or the curious.

 Thomas dejesus